Install Windows SBS 2011 Standard in migration mode

 If you selected this option, the Connecting your server page is displayed and the most recent installation updates are downloaded.

 On the Company information page, verify that the information is correct, and then click Next.
-The information is used to configure server tools.
+This information is used to configure server tools.

 The Expanding and installing files page displays the progress of the final installation process.
 When the Windows SBS 2011 Standard installation finishes, the server restarts.